Help01/actorswiki/(ENG)-Models.md

 ```

 #### Method 3...
-...returns the essence and assigns it a new game object (gameobject).
+...returns the essence and assigns it a new game object (GameObject).
 The object will be obtained from the Resources folder by name.
 The settings for the actor will be taken from ```Models.Bunny```
 ```csharp
 Entity.Create("Obj Sprite", Models.Bunny);